Quick Answer: Palazzo Is Usually Better, But Venetian Can Be the Better Value

 What’s Actually Different Between Venetian and Palazzo?

-The biggest thing to understand: these are not two completely separate hotels — they function as one integrated resort complex, meaning you can easily access restaurants, shopping, and most amenities regardless of where you stay.
+The biggest thing to understand: these are not separate hotels in practice — they function as one integrated resort complex, meaning you can easily access restaurants, shopping, and most amenities regardless of where you stay.

 The differences come down to feel, layout positioning, and how busy each tower is — not major feature gaps.